hodgettsp/cesR/README.md

 decon <- decon
 ```

-Alternatively, specific variable can be called without assigning the whole dataset with the format datasetname$variablename, e.g.
+Alternatively, a specific variable can be called without assigning the whole dataset with the format datasetname$variablename, e.g.
 ```
 decon$education
 ```